DataDog/documentation/content/en/logs/log_collection/javascript.md

 The following parameters can be used to configure the library to send logs to Datadog:

 * Set `isCollectingError` to `false` to turn off the automatic JS and console error collection.
-* Use `addGlobalContext` to add JSON attribute to all the generated logs
+* Use `addLoggerGlobalContext` to add JSON attribute to all the generated logs
 * Set `publicApiKey` to the value of the public API key (**only public API keys can be used in this library**)

 {{< tabs >}}